Giving customers agency over their own shopping experiences has revitalized retail in the age of ecommerce.

 Driving Value for Your Business

 Your business doesn’t have to be a global powerhouse to benefit from the trend towards personalization and customization.
 Even small businesses that operate on platforms such as Etsy and eBay can incorporate custom packaging and personalized, friendly customer service into their repertoire to boost customer loyalty.
-By demonstrating to your customers that you’re willing to meet their unique needs even as a small business, you’ll be making a positive, lasting first impression — one that will set your company up for success in a market increasingly shaped by consumers’ desires.
+Even the practice of bundling products on its own can be quite powerful when you connect with the right consumers.
+By demonstrating to your customers that you’re willing to meet their unique needs, you’ll be making a positive, lasting first impression — one that will set your company up for success in a market increasingly shaped by consumers’ desires.